sbuelow/PAMI/README.md

 A port for nodejs is available at: http://marcelog.github.com/Nami A port for erlang is available at: https://github.com/marcelog/erlami

+This package is a fork, you can find the original [here](https://github.com/marcelog/PAMI)

 # Resources

  * [API](http://pami.readthedocs.org/en/latest/ApiIndex/)